drakkan/sftpgo/docs/full-configuration.md

   - `type`, string.
 Defines the plugin type.
 Supported types: `notifier`, `kms`, `auth`.
   - `notifier_options`, struct.
 Defines the options for notifier plugins.
     - `fs_events`, list of strings.
 Defines the filesystem events that will be notified to this plugin.
-    - `user_events`, list of strings.
-Defines the user events that will be notified to this plugin.
+    - `provider_events`, list of strings.
+Defines the provider events that will be notified to this plugin.
+    - `provider_objects`, list if strings.
+Defines the provider objects that will be notified to this plugin.
     - `retry_max_time`, integer.
 Defines the maximum number of seconds an event can be late.
 SFTPGo adds a timestamp to each event and add to an internal queue any events that a the plugin fails to handle (the plugin returns an error or it is not running).
 If a plugin fails to handle an event that is too late, based on this configuration, it will be discarded.
 SFTPGo will try to resend queued events every 30 seconds.
 0 means no retry.
     - `retry_queue_max_size`, integer.
 Defines the maximum number of events that the internal queue can hold.
 Once the queue is full, the events that cannot be sent to the plugin will be discarded.
 0 means no limit.
   - `kms_options`, struct.
 Defines the options for kms plugins.